What is Cellular Respiration?

-- Cellular respiration, as the name suggests, takes place in individual cells to produce energy for the particular cell.
+- Cellular respiration takes place in individual cells to produce energy for the particular cell.

-- Within the eukaryotic cell, the process begins in the cytoplasm.
+- Within the eukaryotic cell, Cellular Respiration begins in the cytoplasm.
 The first step of cellular respiration, glycolysis, takes place in the cytoplasm as the enzymes required for glycolysis are present in the cytoplasm.

 - The end results of the glycolysis steps are transported into the mitochondria of the cell where the rest of the steps of cellular respiration take place.

 - The next steps, like the citric acid cycle and oxidative phosphorylation, occur in the outer and inner membrane of the mitochondria.

 - In the case of prokaryotic cells, however, all the steps of cellular respiration occur in the cytoplasm as they do not have defined cell organelles.